sderosiaux/every-single-day-i-tldr/README.md

 - I'm writing articles on my [blog](https://www.sderosiaux.com/) about these topics.

+# 22-01-2023

+- https://betterprogramming.pub/journey-of-a-frontend-monorepo-what-i-learned-d6a0d142803f Journey of a Frontend Monorepo: Here’s What I Learned

 # 16-01-2023

 - https://www.kineticedge.io/blog/kafka-raft/ Apache Kafka using Kraft and a dedicated controller quorum